acl2026-srw/acl2026-srw.github.io/_pages/faq.md

 #### Q: Can I submit my non-archival accepted paper in other venues?
 __A:__ Yes, as long as the other venues follow a similar double-submission policy.
 We refer authors to the detailed requirements outlined in our [Author Guidelines]((https://acl2025-srw.github.io/author)).

+#### Q: Double submission: where should it be mentioned that the paper will be submitted to other conference for reviewing?
-For papers submitted to the ACL main conference, please note that according to the ACL policy, authors are not permitted to submit the same work to another archival venue (such as SRW) while the paper is under review, committed, or awaiting a decision.
+__A:__ For papers submitted to the ACL main conference, please note that according to the ACL policy, authors are not permitted to submit the same work to another archival venue (such as SRW) while the paper is under review, committed, or awaiting a decision.
 See more [here](https://aclrollingreview.org/organizers).

 #### Q: If accepted, can a paper be published in the proceedings, even if it the student cannot take part at the workshop?
 __A:__ The ACL organizing team will attempt to provide travel grants to authors of all accepted papers.
 However, if things still don't work out, we can discuss remote presentation options should your paper be accepted.